 The below funding opportunities are available for staff at the School to consolidate their research independence, pursue new areas of research and reach new audiences.
 Open calls for applications are advertised via School newsletters and on the relevant web pages.

-These Fellowships aim to support the career development of researchers at the mid-career transition, offering 18 months’ salary support, up to £10,000 towards research expenses and tailored career development support.
-A call for applications was held in February 2018, with awards to be announced in Spring 2018.
-The next call for applications will open in Summer 2019.
+These Fellowships aim to support the career development of researchers at the mid-career transition, offering up to 18 months’ salary support, up to £10,000 towards research expenses and tailored career development support.
+A call for applications was held in February 2018.
+The second call for applications is now open with a deadline of 30 October 2019.
+Find out more and apply by visiting our job vacancy page.

 Pump Priming Grants